The Management Meeting Playbook: 9 Essential Dos and Don’ts (July 2026)

 1. Focus on purpose and objectives

 Don’t: Neglect the importance of preparation.
 A lack of preparation can lead to aimless discussions and missed opportunities.
-Ensure that every meeting has a clear purpose and set objectives to maintain focus and direction.
+Make sure every meeting has a clear purpose and set objectives to maintain focus and direction.

 2. Prepare a meeting agenda

 Don’t: Cram too many topics into one meeting.
 This can overwhelm participants and lead to superficial discussions.
-Use Spinach's time allocation features to ensure each topic receives the attention it deserves without overloading the agenda.
+Use Spinach’s time allocation features so each topic gets the attention it deserves without overloading the agenda.

 3. Build the right invite list

 Do: Curate your attendee list carefully, focusing on key stakeholders and decision-makers.
-This ensures that discussions are relevant and decisions can be made efficiently.
-Spinach's integration with organizational tools like Slack can aid in identifying and inviting the right people.
+This keeps discussions relevant and decisions can be made effectively.
+Spinach’s calendar and Slack integrations can help identify and invite the right people.

 Don’t: Allow a few individuals to dominate the conversation.
-This can lead to a narrow view and stifle innovation.
-Ensure that all voices are heard and valued to foster a more inclusive and productive discussion.
+This can lead to a narrow view and stifle creative thinking.
+Make sure all voices are heard and valued to build a more inclusive and productive discussion.

 5. Focus on strategic topics

-Do: Concentrate on high-level strategic issues that align with the organization's broader goals.
-This ensures that discussions are relevant and impactful.
+Do: Concentrate on high-level strategic issues that align with the organization’s broader goals.
+This keeps discussions relevant and impactful.
 Spinach can help keep the meeting focused on these strategic objectives.

-Don’t: Get sidetracked by operational details or reporting out on status.
-While important, these can be easily addressed outside of the meeting.
+Don’t: Get sidetracked by day-to-day details or reporting out on status.
+While important, these can be handled outside of the meeting.

 6. Encourage collaboration